-Whenever relevant EUPAN implements its activities in coordination with other networks dealing with public administrations at European and international level with the aim to draw on each others work, avoid duplication and reviewing the added value of the work of EUPAN.
+Whenever relevant EUPAN implements its activities in coordination with other networks dealing with public administrations at European and international level with the aim to draw on each other's work, avoid duplication, ensure effectiveness and reviewing the added value of the work of EUPAN, while maintaining EUPAN's informal nature.
 Representatives of relevant networks may be invited as experts of specific topics to join EUPAN meetings, when relevant, on a case by case basis, and in coordination with the EUPAN secretariat, to present and discuss the work achieved on common topics.

-3 CODE OF CONDUCT
+CODE • OF CONDUCT